liamappelbe/fftea/README.md

 if you have to copy your data from another source anyway you may as well construct the flat complex array yourself.
 Since this isn't always possible, the "fftea, cached" times are probably the most representative.
-In that case, fftea is about 60-80x faster than package:fft, and about 30% faster than smart_signal_processing.
+In that case, fftea is about 60-80x faster than package:fft, and about 70% faster than smart_signal_processing.
 Not sure what's going on with scidart, but it seems to be O(n^2).

 \* Scidart's FFT doesn't have an in-place mode, but they do use a custom format, so in-place means that the time to convert to that format is not included in the benchmark.

+I also benchmarked fftea's various implementations of FFT at different sizes, using bench/impl_bench.dart.

+This graph shows how the different implementations perform at different sizes.

+This graph shows how the performance of the implementation selected by the `FFT.FFT` constructor, which attempts to automatically pick the right implementation for the given size.